SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### source

 the ‹source› element provides a single source for certain media elements.
-The ‹source› element may be a child of <picture>, <video> and <audio>. the type (a MIME type) of a ‹source› element is specified via the type attribute, or else the browser will check the MIME type in the HTTP header.
+The ‹source› element may be a child of ‹picture›, ‹video› and ‹audio›. the type (a MIME type) of a ‹source› element is specified via the type attribute, or else the browser will check the MIME type in the HTTP header.
 A  ‹source› element is associated with one or more conditions.
 The conditions of a  ‹source› element are its `type` plus a media query specified in `media` if present.
-A lists of <source>s represents a priority hierarchy - the browser will take the first one that matches all conditions.
+A lists of ‹source›s represents a priority hierarchy - the browser will take the first one that matches all conditions.
 ‹source› elements for audio/video take their URL in a src attribute; ‹source› elements for picture take their URL in a srcset attribute

 ##### Headings